- 21.1.1. How The CIP Works

 21.1.1.
 The Contributor Improvement Program (shortened to CIP) puts a submission limit on users who get too many votes that show inconsistencies (for example, 'Needs Major Changes' or 'Entirely Incorrect').
-The goal is to give these users tools to improve their submissions, and at the same time protect the database from incorrect submissions.
+The goal is to give these users tools to improve their submissions, and at the same time protect the Database from incorrect submissions.
 The CIP should not be seen as a negative thing in itself, or a bad mark against the user.
-It is quite common for new users to find themselves in the CIP who may simply need to brush up on general guidelines.
-The CIP can also be useful to spot people who are perhaps abusing the database.
+It is quite common for new users, who may simply need to brush up on general guidelines, to find themselves in the CIP.
+The CIP can also be useful to spot people who are perhaps abusing the Database.

 21.2.
 A good plan to get off the CIP is to:

 21.4.
 Voters and other contributors are welcome to 'coach' users who are listed on the CIP in order to help them get their submissions straight, understand the guidelines and exit the program.
-Leaving comments on a CIP user’s submissions, and / or PMing that submitter may help the individual in the CIP better understand the database system.
+Leaving comments on a CIP user’s submissions, and / or privately messaging that submitter may help the individual in the CIP better understand the Database system.

 We value all the efforts our community make to help form the Database into the wealth of information it is.
 The CIP has proven to be a very successful tool for even the most seasoned submitters!
 If you find yourself in the program it means we see the potential in your submissions, and are keen to work with you to make your contributions as accurate as possible.